tucats/gopackages/bytecode/README.md

 ## Example
 Here is a trival example of generating bytecode and executing it.

-    b := bytecode.New("sample program")
+    // Create a ByteCode object and write some instructions into it. b := bytecode.New("sample program")
     b.Emit2(I{bytecode.Load, "left"})
     b.Emit2(I{bytecode.Push, "fruitcake"})